ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/_index.md

 ---
-title: LLM CPU inference on an Android device with KleidiAI, MediaPipe, and XNNPACK
+title: LLM inference on Android with KleidiAI, MediaPipe, and XNNPACK

 minutes_to_complete: 10